New Zealand votes to legalize euthanasia but not marijuana

 “This is a victory for common sense.
 Research shows cannabis causes mental health problems, reduced motivation and educational achievement, and increased road and workplace deaths,” he said.
 “New Zealanders have rightly concluded that legalizing recreational cannabis would normalize it, make it more available, increase its use and cause more harm.”

-But liberal lawmaker Chlöe Swarbrick, from the Green Party, said they had long assumed the vote would be close and they needed to wait until the specials were counted.
+But liberal lawmaker Chlöe Swarbrick, from the Green Party, said they had long assumed the vote would be close and they needed to wait until the special votes were counted.

 “We have said from the outset that this would always come down to voter turnout.
 We’ve had record numbers of special votes, so I remain optimistic,” she said.
 “New Zealand has had a really mature and ever-evolving conversation about drug laws in this country and we’ve come really far in the last three years.”